nhsuk/manage-vaccinations-in-schools/docs/secure-offline-storage.md

-Applications such as password manager extensions (1Password, LastPass), or crypto wallets (MetaMask) have similar encryption requirements, and the 1Password team has submitted a [W3C WebExtension proposal for `browser.secureStorage`](https://github.com/w3c/webextensions/blob/main/proposals/secure-storage.md).
+Applications such as password manager extensions (1Password, LastPass), or crypto wallets (MetaMask) have similar encryption requirements, and the 1Password organisation has submitted a [W3C WebExtension proposal for `browser.secureStorage`](https://github.com/w3c/webextensions/blob/main/proposals/secure-storage.md).

 This is an API that allows access to the platform-specific sensitive data